jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="queue"></a> Queues (FIFO)
 #### What you need to know
+- Made with a doubly linked list - removes from head (dequeue) and adds to tail (enqueue)
+- FIFO - First In First Out
 - fast insertion and deletion = 0(1)
 - searching and access = 0(n) -> if you need to search or access within the queue, use a different structure
 - don't really want to implement queue as an array because inserting and removing the first item requires re-indexing all items afterwards, which is 0(n) vs 0(1) with queue or linked list